resource-watch/slate/source/includes/api/_dataset.md

 ## What is a Dataset?

-A data set represents the raw data.
-We support four dataset types with different providers.
-It's also possible to have the same dataset on different applications.
+A dataset abstracts the data that can be obtained from several sources into a common interface.
+There are several data providers supported in the API, and each of those has a different provider.
+Datasets can belong to several applications.

 ## Supported dataset sources
 ### Carto
 **(connectorType: 'rest', provider: 'cartodb')**
 <a href="https://www.carto.com"><img src="images/dataset/carto.png" class="logo-third"/></a>